• Menu

 Music Box ca. ~2000

 Around 2000, the theater continued live performances with the new name the Music Box.
-Talent from near and far performed at the Music Box theater for the next few years under owner and performer Jill Warren.
+Talent from near and far performed at the Music Box Theater for the next few years under owner and performer Jill Warren.
 It lasted for a few short years before going bankrupt, changing owners and names once again in 2003.

 Burlington Opry

-In December 2003, David Wooge, purchased the former Plaza Theater for $82,000 and started the Burlington Opry in it.
-David had previously played in shows when it was the Flint Hills Opry and the Music Box.
+In December 2003, David Wooge purchased the former Plaza Theater for $82,000 and started the Burlington Opry in it.
+David had previously played in shows such as the Flint Hills Opry and the Music Box.
 It ran shows every first and third Saturday until October 2010 when the business became unmanageable due to lack of attendance and prices having to be raised.
 David sold the theater in 2011 to a gentleman from Canada for $32,500.
 He started work on restoring and revamping the theater but was found to not have correct permits and the building was removed from his possession.
 In 2012 a drunk driver was running from police, cutting the corner too quickly and crashing into the unoccupied building causing damage to the left side where the office resides.
 Plywood was put up to cover the damage, pictured in the gallery below.

 Bibliography